If you are a die-hard griller, you may not want to let a little rain prevent you from grilling outside.

 A typical ridgeline tarp setup will provide a peek at the tarp roof and direct the smoke and carbon monoxide out either side of the tarp.

 Be sure to erect the tarp at a comfortable height for you to stand under and to ensure it will not be damaged or set on fire from the heat of the grill or any errant embers!

 A good height to erect the tarp for safety is generally considered a minimum of 6 feet above the grill level.

 Is It Possible To Grill In The Rain?

-It should be noted upfront that if you have an electric grill, you should not grill in the rain under any circumstances.
-Instead, unplug the grill, move it undercover, remove the food, continue cooking indoors, or wait for the rain to pass.
+It should be noted upfront that if you have an electric grill, you should not grill in the rain under any circumstances all year round, even with hot dogs and with the lid closed.

 Gas grills can be used to grill in the rain, provided you have a closing lid or cover on the grill.
 If the grill does not have a lid, the ran can extinguish the flame, which leaves raw, unburned gas escaping from the burn nozzles in the grill.